mongodb/terraform-provider-mongodbatlas/docs/data-sources/stream_processors.md

 - `id` (String) Unique 24-hexadecimal character string that identifies the stream processor.
 - `instance_name` (String) Human-readable label that identifies the stream instance.
 - `options` (Attributes) Optional configuration for the stream processor. (see [below for nested schema](#nestedatt--results--options))
 - `pipeline` (String) Stream aggregation pipeline you want to apply to your streaming data.
 [MongoDB Atlas Docs](https://www.mongodb.com/docs/atlas/atlas-stream-processing/stream-aggregation/#std-label-stream-aggregation) contain more information.
-Using [jsonencode](https://developer.hashicorp.com/terraform/language/functions/jsonencode) is recommended when settig this attribute.
+Using [jsonencode](https://developer.hashicorp.com/terraform/language/functions/jsonencode) is recommended when setting this attribute.
 For more details see the [Aggregation Pipelines Documentation](https://www.mongodb.com/docs/atlas/atlas-stream-processing/stream-aggregation/)
 - `processor_name` (String) Human-readable label that identifies the stream processor.
 - `project_id` (String) Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.

 **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
 For existing groups, your group/project id remains the same.
 The resource and corresponding endpoints use the term groups.
 - `state` (String) The state of the stream processor.
 Commonly occurring states are 'CREATED', 'STARTED', 'STOPPED' and 'FAILED'.
 Used to start or stop the Stream Processor.
 Valid values are `CREATED`, `STARTED` or `STOPPED`.
 When a Stream Processor is created without specifying the state, it will default to `CREATED` state.

-**NOTE** When a stream processor is created, the only valid states are CREATED or STARTED.
-When creating a stream processor, setting the state to STARTED can automatically start the stream processor.
+**NOTE** When creating a stream processor, setting the state to STARTED can automatically start the stream processor.
 - `stats` (String) The stats associated with the stream processor.
 Refer to the [MongoDB Atlas Docs](https://www.mongodb.com/docs/atlas/atlas-stream-processing/manage-stream-processor/#view-statistics-of-a-stream-processor) for more information.

 <a id="nestedatt--results--options"></a>